atom-cmd/ScreenInfo/README.md

-Homebrew to display which type of screens (IPS or TN) your N3DS has.
+Homebrew to display which type of screens (IPS or TN) your O3DS has.

-Does not work on O3DS.
+Does only work on O3DS.

-Building will require you to add GSPLCD_GetVendors to libctru.